+IV.
+Co mbined J.D./M.B.A.
+Program and J.D./P.M.B.A.
+Program 74

+A. Nature of the Programs 74

+B. Structure of the Programs 74

+C. Other Requirements 74

+٧. mbined J.D./M.A. in Economics Program

+Nature of the Program ,

+Structure of the Program

+C. Other Requirements 77

+VI. aduate Legal Studies

+Objectives of Graduate Legal Studies

-В. Graduate Degrees Offered 76
+В. Graduate Degrees Offered 78

-Master of Laws in Taxation 76
+Master of Laws in Taxation

-2. Master of Laws for Foreign Law School Graduates 78
+2. Master of Laws for Foreign Law School Graduates

-3. Master of Laws (General) 80
+3. Master of Laws (General)

-4. Doctor of the Science of Law 82
+~ 4.
+Doctor of the Science of Law

-C. Tuition and Fees 86
+Tuition and Fees

-D. Applications and Information 86
+Applications and Information

-VII.
-Of fice of Career Services 87
+VII. fice of Career Services

-A. Staff 87
+Staff

-B. Career Counseling 87
+Career Counseling

-C. Resource and Technology Center 88
+Resource and Technology Center

-D. Programming 88
+Programming

-E. Recruitment Programs, the Job Bank and Job Fairs 88
+VTTT Recruitment Programs, the Job Bank and Job Fairse Curriculum

 VIII.
-Th e Curriculum 90

-A. Course Offerings 90
+Course Offerings

-B. The J.D.
-Program 90
+The J.D.
+Program

-First-Year Required Courses 90

-2. Upper-Year Requirements 91

-Elective Courses 91
+Elective Courses

-D. Maximum Number of Elective Course Hours Taken on a Credit/
+D. Maximum Number of Elective Course Hours Taken on a Credit/ 92

-No-Credit Basis 91
+υ.
+No-Credit Basis 02

-Courses Outside Law School
+E Courses Outside Law School

-F. Courses at Other Law Schools 112
+F. Courses at Other Law Schools 120

 IX.
-St udent Code of Professional Responsibility 113
+Stı udent Code of Professional Responsibility 121

-X. Ric ght to Know 127
+tht to Know

+•